-We take a look at what carbon monoxide is, what the signs of carbon monoxide poisoning are, what you can do to detect it, and how you can prevent it from happening in the first place.
+In this guide, we'll reveal what carbon monoxide is, what the signs of carbon monoxide poisoning are, what you can do to detect it, and how you can prevent it from happening in the first place.

 If you would like to know more about making sure your home is 'gas safe', consult our list of gas safety tips.

-But there are some clear symptoms of carbon monoxide poisoning.
+As a colourless and odourless gas, carbon monoxide is difficult to detect, but there are several clear symptoms that indicate carbon monoxide danger.
 The six main symptoms as identified by the Gas Safe Register are:

 If you start to notice these symptoms you should open doors and windows, turn off any gas appliances and leave your home.